Frequently Asked Questions

 - 3% - other sources

 Where and when does the Council meet?

 The Council normally meets at 4 p.m. on the second and fourth Wednesday of each month at 390 N. Robert St., St. Paul.
 Several committees of the Council also meet regularly.
-See a complete schedule of all Council and Committee meetings.
+See the schedule of Council and Committee meetings.

 How can I get involved with the Council?

-Citizens can stay informed about regional issues through the Council's publications, newsletters and Web site, attend Council and committee meetings, and apply for positions on Council Advisory Committees.
+Residents can stay informed about regional issues through the Council's publications, newsletters and website, and social media, attend Council and committee meetings, and apply for positions on Council Advisory Committees.
 More about getting involved with the Council and regional issues.

 How can I contact Council members and staff?

 All Council members' email addresses and phone numbers are listed on the Council Members & Districts page.
 Staff can be reached by email using this model: email@example.com.
 For telephone numbers, call the receptionist at 651-602-1000.